ricardodeazambuja/ricardodeazambuja.github.io/_posts/2018-05-04-tuning_tensorflow_docker.md

 <figure>
   <img src="{{ site.url }}/public/images/webcam_working.png?style=centerme" alt="OpenCV capturing image directly from my webcam">
-  <figcaption>The result: image capture from my webcam, presented on an external window in real time, using a jupyter notebook with OpenCV running from my Tensorflow docker image.</figcaption>
+  <figcaption>The result: image capture from my webcam, presented on an external window in real time, using a jupyter notebook with OpenCV running from my TensorFlow docker image.</figcaption>
 </figure>

 Finally I have a docker image that has *everything* I need and follows docker philosophy of being a clean slate when you create a new container.
-Now it’s time to test Tensorflow… but I will leave this for the next post because this one was way too long :grimacing:.
+Now it’s time to test TensorFlow… but I will leave this for the next post because this one was way too long :grimacing:.

 Cheers!

-**UPDATE (16/05/2018): A post testing the docker container using Tensorflow can be found [here]({{ site.url }}/deep_learning/2018/05/12/testing-tensorflow-docker/).**
+**UPDATE (16/05/2018): A post testing the docker container using TensorFlow can be found [here]({{ site.url }}/deep_learning/2018/05/12/testing-tensorflow-docker/).**

+**UPDATE (17/05/2018): The command to build the image had a typo.
+Now it's correct:**
+`$ docker build -t tensorflow_gpu_py3_ready -f New_Dockerfile .`